 When drugs are used time and time again, developing a tolerance to them is a real possibility.
-NCBI occurs when the person no longer responds to the medication in the way that they initially did.
+Detox occurs when the person no longer responds to the medication in the way that they initially did.
 It takes a higher dose of a given drug to achieve the desired effects they felt initially.
 For some drugs, such as opioids, tolerance can develop much quicker than other substances.

 Tolerance is not considered an addiction, but it is merely the starting point on the road of a substance use disorder.
 The process of tolerance development, fortunately, is reversible, and at this stage, it is much easier to treat before someone spirals into a full-blown addiction.
 Tolerance can involve physiological and psychological factors.